Packet Analyzer Tools

 SolarWinds Network Performance Monitor

-It supports NetFlow, sFlow, NetStream, JFlow, and IPFIX, making it a useful tool for analyzing network traffic.
+It supports NetFlow, sFlow, NetStream, JFlow, and IPFIX, making it a valuable tool for analyzing network traffic.

 Features

-• SNMP-enabled devices can be monitored and performance data collected using NPM.
+• SNMP-enabled devices can be monitored, and performance data can be collected using NPM.

 • NPM automates network topology discovery.